guildai/guildai/guild/tests/batch-grid-search.md

     ...       return output.strip()
     ...     print(output.strip())

-Here are the trials for a single run:
+If we try to print trials for a non-batch run, we get an error.

     >>> trials(x=1, y=1, z=1)
-    #  x  y  z
+    ERROR (1)
-    1  1  1  1
+    guild: cannot print trials for a non-batch operation

 And many trials: